A Guide To The Best Kayak Paddles

-But because so many factors affect this choice, and because the range of options is huge, it can be tough to know what the right paddle is for you.
+The range of options is huge.
+It can be tough to know what the right paddle is for you.
 To help, take a look at our buying guide and reviews of the following excellent paddles.

 A Spotlight on some of the best Kayak Paddles

 |BENDING BRANCHES Angler Classic||AQUA BOUND Sting Ray Carbon||BENDING BRANCHES Whisper||Carlisle Magic Plus Kayak Paddle||Wilderness Systems Pungo Kayak Paddle for Recreation/Touring|

 |Material: Fiberglass||Material: Carbon Fiber||Material: Aluminum||Material: Fiberlass||Material: Carbon Fiber|

 |Shaft Type: Straight||Shaft Type: Straight||Shaft Type: Straight||Shaft Type: Straight||Shaft Type: Straight|

 |Two Piece||Two Piece||Two Piece||Two Piece||Two Piece|

 Bending Branches Angler Classic Paddle – Best for Fishing Kayaks

 Bending Branches’ Angler Classic is long enough to accommodate the width of most fishing kayaks.
 That adjustability helps, too, when you change the seat height in your ‘yak — a nice touch and a feature to keep in mind in your search for the right paddle.